Category Archives: Neonatology

 A few unusual features cf type 1 allergy.

 The most common offending foods are cow’s milk and soy in young infants; in older infants, there are a range of food triggers including some foods usually not considered allergenic eg rice, oat, chicken, sweet potato!
-Egg surprisingly a very unusual cause!
-Cases in breastfed infants have been reported.
+Egg an unusual cause in some countries!
+Cases in breastfed infants have been reported, even severe hypotension requiring intensive care.

 Acute symptoms occur 1 to 5 hours after ingesting the offending food.
 Lasts up to 24 hours.
 Not always consistent, which might suggest co-factors important.